owanturist/react-hook-window/packages/use-items-loader/README.md

   </blockquote>
 </details>

-Let's implement the `RangedSearchResult` windowed component with finite items loading.
+Let’s implement the `RangedSearchResult` windowed component with finite items loading.
 Here is a [live demo][todo] with [source code][todo].

 <details>
   <summary>
     Show a windowed range loading illustration.
   </summary>

   <blockquote>

 Consider total count of 15 items and [`UseWindowedListOptions.overscanCount`][use-windowed-list-options.overscan-count] equals 0.

 Compare it with the “range loading illustration” above to get more insights.